Cancer Types – Lung Cancer

 When a person inhales, the lungs absorb oxygen from the air and bring the oxygen into the bloodstream for delivery to the rest of the body.
 As the body’s cells use oxygen, they release carbon dioxide.
 The bloodstream carries carbon dioxide back to the lungs, and the carbon dioxide leaves the body when a person exhales.
 The lungs contain many different types of cells.
 Most cells in the lung are epithelial cells.
 Epithelial cells line the airways and make mucus, which lubricates and protects the lung.
 The lung also contains nerve cells, hormone-producing cells, blood cells, and structural or supporting cells.

-Lung cancer begins when cells in the lung change and grow uncontrollably, forming a mass called a tumor, a lesion, or a nodule.
+NSCLC begins when healthy cells in the lung change and grow out of control, forming a mass called a tumor, a lesion, or a nodule.
 A lung tumor can begin anywhere in the lung.
 A tumor can be cancerous or benign.
-Once a cancerous lung tumor grows, it may or may not shed cancer cells.
+Once a cancerous lung tumor grows, it may shed cancer cells.
 These cells can be carried away in blood or float away in the fluid, called lymph, that surrounds lung tissue.
-Lymph flows through tubes called lymphatic vessels that drain into collecting stations called lymph nodes, the tiny, bean-shaped organs that help fight infection.
-Lymph nodes are located in the lungs, the center of the chest, and elsewhere in the body.
+Lymph flows through tubes called lymphatic vessels that drain into collecting stations called lymph nodes.
+Lymph nodes are the tiny, bean-shaped organs that help fight infection.
+They are located in the lungs, the center of the chest, and elsewhere in the body.
 The natural flow of lymph out of the lungs is toward the center of the chest, which explains why lung cancer often spreads there first.
 When a cancer cell moves into a lymph node or to a distant part of the body through the bloodstream, it is called metastasis.

 Read more about lung cancer here.